openmobilityfoundation/mobility-data-specification/provider/README.md

 [Top][toc]

+### Costs & currencies

+Fields specifying a monetary cost use a currency as specified in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).
+All costs should be given as integers in the currency's smallest unit.
+As an example, to represent $1 USD, specify an amount of `100` (100 cents).

+If the currency field is null, USD cents is implied.

+[Top][toc]

 ## Trips

 A trip represents a journey taken by a *mobility as a service* customer with a geo-tagged start and stop point.